Tasty and healthy broccoli salad is made with olive oil dressing. It’s a wonderful alternative to the ubiquitous broccoli-raisin-bacon salad.

 Not exactly.
 Even though I don’t cook the broccoli at all, it’s not truly raw.
 Much like ceviche, the broccoli is marinated in the acidic dressing and gets slightly “cooked.”

-So if you’re not a fan of eating raw broccoli, rest assured, this healthy broccoli salad will not feel like eating raw broccoli at all.
+So if you’re not a fan of eating raw broccoli, rest assured, this healthy broccoli salad will not actually feel like eating it raw.
 The broccoli pieces WILL be crunchy, but I think that’s a good thing.

 However, in order for this “cooking” method to work, it’s important to cut the broccoli into truly small florets or pieces and to allow it to marinate for the full two hours.